 The tomb of Rabbi Akiva:

-The tomb of Rabbi Akiva is in Upper Tiberias at the end of Hagvura St. Adjacent to it is the tomb of Rabbi Moshe Hayyim Luzzato (known as the Ramchal), a rabbi and kabbalist living in the 18th century.
+The tomb of Rabbi Akiva is in Upper Tiberias at the end of Hagvura St. Adjacent to it is the tomb of Rabbi Moshe Hayyim Luzzato (known as the Ramchal), an 18th century rabbi and kabbalist who died in Acco.

 The contribution of Rabbi Akiva to Jewish tradition is considerable, as he and his students collated the entirety of Jewish tradition after the destruction the Temple.
 The notes written by his students and approved by him formed the earliest version of the Mishna.
 His traditions were disseminated by his star student Rabbi Meir (Baal HaNess).
-According to a Midrash, Akiva began studying Torah at age 40 when he began learning the Hebrew alphabet together with his children.
-He supported the Bar Kochba Revolt (about 132 CE) and crowned Shimon ben Kosiba the Messiah by naming him Bar Kochba (the son of a star).
+According to a midrash, Akiva began studying Torah at age 40 when he began learning the Hebrew alphabet together with his children.
+He supported the Bar Kochba Revolt (in about 132 CE) and crowned Shimon ben Kosiba the Messiah by naming him Bar Kochba (the son of a star).
 As the most influential rabbi of the time, this was a significant step in furthering the revolt.
-The failure of this revolt and destruction of Judea led to Jewish migration to the Galilee and then to the Golan.
-He was executed by the Romans in Caesarea for continuing to teach Torah.
+The failure of this revolt and the ensuing destruction of Judea led to Jewish migration to the Galilee and then to the Golan Heights.
+During the revolt, he was executed by the Romans in Caesarea for continuing to teach Torah.
 His tomb complex does not have the grandeur of that of his pupil Rabbi Meir Baal HaNes, probably because he was never credited with miraculous capabilities.

 Directions: Enter “Tomb of Rabbi Akiva” into Waze.
 Waze will lead you to a nearby parking lot, but it is also possible to park right outside the tomb.
 There are prayer areas for men and women.
-The view over Tiberias is impressive.
+The view over Tiberias from the tomb is impressive.

 At the tomb of Rabbi Akiva